qiangliu-sd/qiangliu-sd.github.io/coding/proglangs/what-wrong-w-ai-codes.md

 ### Notes:
 <a name="Notes"></a>
 The project was initially done on Nov.
 26, 2025.
-The Gemini CLI used probably the Gemini-2.5 model.
+The Gemini CLI used the Gemini-2.5 model.

 *doc-univ_counts.txt* contains lines such as:
 - Columbia University: 24